Tsunami-Unleashed/tsunami-unleashed.github.io/content/_index.md

 God has equipped His people with diverse gifts to build His kingdom:

 **💻 Developers & Engineers**
-Build AI models and platforms to translate devotionals and sermons
+Build AI models and platforms to translate devotionals and other Christian content

 **✍️ Writers & Translators**
 Ensure devotionals and Christian content maintain their spiritual impact